mainej/headlessui-reagent/example/README.md

     $ bin/run

-After you see the output "Build completed." open [http://localhost:8021](http://localhost:8021).
+After you see the output "Build completed", open [http://localhost:8021](http://localhost:8021).

-The headlessui-reagent code for that page is in src/main/all_examples.cljs.
+The code is in [src/main/all_examples.cljs](src/main/all_examples.cljs).